verrazzano/docs/content/en/docs/customize/opensearch.md

             minSize: 10Gb
 ```
 ## Install OpenSearch And OpenSearch Dashboard Plugins
-Verrazzano supports OpenSearch and OpenSearch Dashboard plugins installation by providing plugins in the Verrazzano custom resource.
+Verrazzano supports OpenSearch and OpenSearch Dashboard plugin installation by providing plugins in the Verrazzano custom resource.
 To install plugins for OpenSearch, you can provide the plugins by defining the field [spec.components.opensearch.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) in the Verrazzano custom resource.

 The following Verrazzano custom resource example install the analysis-stempel and opensearch-anomaly-detection plugins for the OpenSearch: